Ever looked at your camera lenses and wonder what everything does? Then this is the blog post for you!

 Again, if you have a prime lens, you won’t have this on your lens, as you only have the one focal length.

 I’d also suggest you take a look at these other blog posts that go into even more detail on certain aspects of this, so you can get a more in depth look on anything that seemed too confusing.

 As always, if you have a question, or just a comment you’d like to make, please leave it below - I always love to hear from you!

-Don't forget to download the Which Lens Quick Guide freebie before you go too!
+Don't forget to download the Which Lens Kickstarter Guide freebie before you go too!

 If you enjoyed this post, please share!
 You can pin it, share it on Facebook or Twitter, or just let your friends know about the blog.
 Both they and I will thank you for it.